splynx/docs/files/en/networking/tr069_acs/attributes/attributes.md

 ![attributes config](load_attributes.png)

-Select a device and click on **Load** button to load attributes.
-After the load, the attributes are ready to use:
+Select a device and click the `Load` button to load attributes.
+After the load, the attributes are ready for use:

 ![available attributes](available_attributes.png)